 One of the defining aspects of Lawrenceburg's culture is its deep connection to the land.
 The town is surrounded by farms and fields that produce some of the finest agricultural products in the country, including tobacco, and corn.
-Many members of the Steering Committee and the public expressed an appreciation for the rural character of the county and would like to protect "prime"
+Many members of the Steering Committee and the public expressed an appreciation for the rural character of the country and would like to protect "prime farmland."

-Figure 5.5: Kentucky Karst Topography, Source: Kentucky Geological Survey farmland."
 Prime farmland, as defined and tracked by the United States Department of Agriculture, refers to agricultural land that has the best combination of physical and chemical characteristics for producing food, feed, fiber, and oilseed crops and is also available for these uses.
 This land has the capability of producing the highest yields with minimum inputs.
 Typically, prime farmland has deep, well-drained soils that are able to hold and transmit water and has few or no limitations for crop production.
 Another designation of farmland is farmland of statewide significance.
 This farmland has a similar definition as prime farmland but is designated by the Kentucky Department of Agriculture.